kaseyswokowski/jest-test/README.md

 ### Simple JEST Test

-In this quick project I wanted to get some experience with Jest so I created a simple task with a couple probs and setup two tests and a snapshot to see if it runs currectly!
+In this quick project I wanted to get some experience with Jest so I created a simple task with a couple props and setup two tests and a snapshot to see if it runs currectly!

 # Technologies: